Technology Meets the Art of Medicine

 Drug Interaction Checking

 Modern electronic health records integrate AI-powered drug interaction databases that automatically flag potentially dangerous medication combinations.
 When your doctor prescribes a new medication, the system cross-references it against your entire medication list, allergies, and medical conditions, checking for interactions that could cause serious harm.
 These systems catch thousands of potentially dangerous interactions daily across the healthcare system.
+They are especially valuable for patients taking many medications at once, where the risk of an unnoticed interaction climbs.

 Evidence-Based Treatment Recommendations